On This Page

-Before installing your new appliance, make sure to read and adhere to the safety warnings listed in the "Installation Safety Warnings" appendix.
+Before installing your new appliance, please make sure to read and adhere to the safety warnings listed in the "Installation Safety Warnings" appendix.

 The installer should use a rack capable of supporting the mechanical and environmental characteristics of a fully populated rack.

 The rack mounting holes conform to the EIA-310 standard for 19-inch racks.
 Take precautions to guarantee proper ventilation in order to maintain good airflow at ambient temperature.
-Cable routing should not impede the air exhaust from the chassis.
+Cable routing in particular should not impede the air exhaust from the chassis.

 unpack the system and check to make sure that all the parts have been sent.
 Check this against the parts list below.
 Check the parts for visible damage that may have occurred during shipping.